Angolans vote peacefully despite anger over inequality

 "The people want to vote for change, let's hope that's what happens," he said.

-The month-long campaign was generally peaceful, marred only by an incident on Thursday in which police detained a dozen members of the new CASA-CE opposition party.
+The month-long campaign was generally peaceful, marred only by an incident on Thursday in which police detained a dozen members of the CASA-CE opposition party when they tried to enter the national elections commission to demand credentials to observe the vote.

-Some believe CASA-CE, led by UNITA dissident Abel Chivukuvuku and formed four months ago, could make a credible first showing by attracting dissatisfied UNITA and MPLA voters.

 The MPLA, trying to repeat its crushing 2008 election win over UNITA with 82 percent of the vote, has sought to ram home the message that Dos Santos represents peace and prosperity.